-In the USA, a rule of thumb is that the average house consumes electricity at the rate of 1 kW per hour (kWh).
-There are about 730 hours in each month, and the average price of a kWh of electricity is $0.10.
+The rule of thumb is that the average U.S. household consumes electricity at the rate of one kilowatt per hour (kWh).
+There are about 730 hours in each month, and the national average price of a kWh of electricity is $0.10.
 So an average monthly bill would be around $73 for 730 kWh of electricity.

-Of course, this can vary considerably if you have non-standard items such as a hot-tub, or some electrical appliances running continuously.
+The average electricity bill can vary considerably if you have non-standard items, such as a hot tub, or some electrical appliances running continuously.
 Extended computer use, plasma screen TVs and video games consoles can also make an impact.
-Your usage will increase significantly in months when you run an air conditioning unit, as well.
+Your usage will also increase significantly in months when you run an air conditioning unit or heater.
 Finally, the cost of electricity varies widely across the USA, from as low as $0.07/kWh in West Virginia to as much as $0.24/kWh in Hawaii.
-You’ll have to adjust my guidelines accordingly, because they apply to an average home with average consumption and average electricity costs.
+To get a precise estimate, you’ll want to adjust our calculations to fit your electricity usage patterns.

-The averages across the USA vary from around 3 hours per day in places like Seattle, Chicago, and Pittsburgh, to 5 or 6 hours per day in states like Colorado and California, to a high of 7 hours per day in Arizona.
-What that means is that the size of the panel array required can vary, anywhere from 400 sq. ft. to 800 sq. ft. (i.e., 4 kW to 8 kW), depending on where you live.
-You’ll need more panels if you live in a location that gets less sunshine per day, and fewer if you live in a location that gets more.
+The amount of average sunshine means that the size of the panel array required can vary, anywhere from 400 sq. ft. to 800 sq. ft. (i.e., 4 kW to 8 kW), depending on where you live.
+You’ll need more panels if you live in a location that gets less sunshine per day, and fewer panels if you live in a location that gets more sunshine.

 Standard Solar System Components